dwang53/WaxLakeDelta_openTelemac_model/README.md

 In this equation, the term \( \nabla_h \cdot (\bar{C} H \mathbf{u}) \) represents the advection of sediment by the flow, \( \nabla_h \cdot (k H \nabla_h \bar{C}) \) represents the diffusion of sediment due to turbulence, and \( E - D \) accounts for the net change in sediment concentration due to entrainment and deposition processes.

 ### Implementation of De Leeuw et al. (2020) entrainment formula
-In this model case, we implemented De Leeuw et al. (2020) entrainment formula to model the suspended sediment transport for both non-cohesive sediment sand, and flocculated cohesive sediment mud.
-The De Leeuw paper suggested a new entrainment relation for non-cohesive sediments (sand and gravel) based on global data compilation of sand-bed rivers.
-Our previous study found that the mud particles are flocculated and form aggregates during the transport process.
-This makes the mud transport behave similarly to larger non-cohesive sediment grains.
-De Leeuw's formula is found to be suitable to be extended and be used to describe the mud transport behavior when employ the effective settling velocity concept.
+In this model case, we implemented the De Leeuw et al. (2020) entrainment formula to model the suspended sediment transport for both non-cohesive sediment, such as sand, and flocculated cohesive sediment, the mud.
+The De Leeuw paper proposed a new entrainment relation for non-cohesive sediments (sand and gravel) based on a global data compilation from sand-bed rivers.
+Our previous study found that mud particles flocculate and form aggregates during the transport process, causing the mud transport to behave similarly to larger non-cohesive sediment grains.
+De Leeuw's formula is found to be extendable and suitable for describing mud transport behavior when employing the concept of effective settling velocity.
+In all the tested scenarios, the De Leeuw relation is used for sand entrainment, while the entrainment relation for mud is adjusted.

 $$
 E=A(\frac{u_*}{w_s})^{\alpha}Fr^{\beta}